realpython/members/stories.md

 1. Admin should be able to filter table columns in the lesson, chapter, and user views
 1. Admin should be able to view inactive chapters
 1. Admin should be able to view inactive lessons
+1. Active users should be able to send a tweet when they purchase the course and become active